 You are cordially invited to attend the Annual Meeting of Stockholders of ACELRX PHARMACEUTICALS, INC., a Delaware corporation, or the Company.
-The meeting will be held on Thursday, June 14, 2018 at 10:00 a.m. local time at our principal office located at 351 Galveston Drive, Redwood City, California 94063 for the following purposes:
+The meeting will be held on Tuesday, June 25, 2019 at 10:00 a.m.
+Pacific Daylight Time at our principal office located at 351 Galveston Drive, Redwood City, California 94063 for the following purposes:

-- To elect the three nominees named in the accompanying proxy statement as Class I directors, to hold office until the 2021 Annual Meeting of Stockholders. - To ratify the appointment of OUM & Co.
-LLP as the independent registered public accounting firm of the Company for its fiscal year ending 2.
-December 31, 2018. - To conduct any other business properly brought before the meeting.
+- 1. To elect the three nominees named in the accompanying proxy statement as Class II directors, to hold office until the 2022 Annual Meeting of Stockholders. - 2.
+To ratify the appointment of OUM & Co.
+LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2019. - 3.
+To participate in an advisory vote to approve the compensation of the named executive officers; - 4.
+To participate in an advisory vote to determine the frequency at which our stockholders will be asked to approve the compensation of the named executive officers; - 5.
+To approve an amendment to the Amended and Restated Certificate of Incorporation of the Company to increase the number of authorized shares of common stock from 100,000,000 to 200,000,000 shares; and - 6.
+To conduct any other business properly brought before the meeting.

-These items of business are more fully described in the Proxy Statement accompanying this Notice.
+These items of business are more fully described in the Notice of Annual Meeting to Stockholders and the Proxy Statement that accompany this letter.

 In accordance with rules established by the Securities and Exchange Commission, we are providing you access to our proxy materials over the Internet.
-Accordingly, we plan to mail a Notice of Internet Availability of Proxy Materials (the "Notice"), to our stockholders on or about April 27, 2018.
+Accordingly, we plan to mail a Notice of Internet Availability of Proxy Materials, or the Notice, to our stockholders on or about , 2019.
 The Notice will describe how to access and review our proxy materials, including our proxy statement and annual report on Form 10-K. The Notice as well as the printed copy of proxy cards will also describe how you may submit your proxy via the Internet or by telephone.
 If you received a Notice by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice.

-The record date for the Annual Meeting is April 19, 2018.
-Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.
+The record date for the Annual Meeting is May 9, 2019.
+Only stockholders of record at the close of business on that date are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
 To attend the Annual Meeting you will need a form of photo identification.
 If your shares are held in street name, you will also need to bring proof of your ownership of our common stock, such as your most recent brokerage statement.
+For additional information, please see the instructions under "How can I attend the Annual Meeting?" on page 1 of this Proxy Statement.
 Whether or not you plan to attend the Annual Meeting, please vote as soon as possible.

 By Order of the Board of Directors

+Adrian Adams

+Chairman